nickkounz/salary_calculator/README.md

 # Salary Calculator
 Generate the payslip based on given csv.
 ## The challenge
-The app is design to get the input from the following and generate the below output.
+The app is designed to get the input and generate the below output.

 * Input
 ```